TomHodson/tomhodson.github.com/_posts/2025-01-25-volume-rendering.md

 model_viewer: true
 ---

 As part of getting my wisdom teeth removed a few years ago, I had a CT scan of my jaw done to see where my wisdom teeth were and at what angle.
-Spoiler, a hilariously incorrect angle.
+I can only describe the agle they turned out to be as hilariously incorrect.

-A CT scan works by taking a bunch of 2D x-ray images from many angles.
+Anyway, a CT scan works by taking a bunch of 2D x-ray images from many angles.
 Each of those 2D images encodes information about the density of all the tissues that the beam had to pass through on the way from the source to the detector for that pixel.
 Using the magic of the [Radon transform][radon], you can take that collection of 2D images and compute a 3D density map of, in this case, my head.

 Being the nerd that I am, I asked if I could have the scan data and they very kindly burned it to a CD for me.
-At some point in the intervening years I copied the data from the CD to 'my various files I might need at some point place' and forgot about it.
+At some point in the intervening years I copied the data from the CD to 'my various files I might need at some point' place and forgot about it.

 Since I've been playing around a lot with three.js lately I wondered how hard it would be to finally visualise the scan.

 [radon]: https://en.wikipedia.org/wiki/Radon_transform

-So as not to bury the lede, here's what I ended up with:
+So as not to bury the lede, here's what I currently have:

 <figure>
 <img class="no-wc invertable" src="{{page.assets}}/billboard.png">